TheShadow500/TheShadow500/README.md

 <b>What can you find here?</b>

-I'll try to upload the most of the things I'll do, including the practises of the studies.
+I'll try to upload the most of the things I'll do, including the class practices.